Carleen Lindsey, PT, MScAH, GCS, CEEAA Welcomes You!

 Carleen has many years experience treating patients and teaching professionals.
 Give her a call today!

 Carleen Lindsey has degrees in Physical Education and Physical Therapy from the University of California, and an advanced musculoskeletal Master’s in Allied Health from the University of Connecticut.
-She currently works in private practice at Bristol Physical Therapy, LLC at 400 Middle St in Bristol, CT (inside Gold’s Gym) where she treats an outpatient caseload composed of osteoporosis, balance, and a large number of musculoskeletal patients of all types.
+She currently works at Canton Physical Therapy, located at 141 Dowd Avenue in Canton, CT, where she treats an outpatient caseload composed of osteoporosis, kyphosis, scoliosis, balance, joint and muscle pain, back and neck pain, foot problems and a large number of musculoskeletal patients of all types.
 She also teaches continuing education courses for rehabilitation professionals on a wide variety of topics including: Geriatric Exercise, Osteoporosis, Geriatric Manual Therapy, Osteopathic Muscle Energy, and Proprioceptive Neuromuscular Facilitation.
 She is a board-certified Geriatric Specialist, and an APTA Section on Geriatrics Certified Exercise Expert for Aging Adults.

 Carleen has been an adjunct instructor for the University of Connecticut School of Allied Health for many years, and a consultant at the Nayden Rehabilitation Clinic at the University of Connecticut.
 Carleen also worked for several years as senior physical therapist at Rifkin Physical Therapy in Prospect, CT.
 She was the Rehab Services Osteoporosis Team Leader at the University of Connecticut Health Center for 26 years, and was the primary developer of the UCHC Rehab Services Osteoporosis Prevention Program.